lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

         title: ''
         subtitle: ''
         text: >+
-          Awaken your senses on an enchanting **night walk through a primeval forest**.
-Discover the

-          hidden wonders of nocturnal wildlife, experience the forest's mystical

-          ambiance, and connect with nature in a unique and thrilling way.
+          Enrich your journey by experiencing the vibrant and diverse cultures of the **Tibetan and

+          Lisu ethnic minorities**.
+Explore their unique customs, admire their

+          distinctive traditional architecture, experience their warm
+          hospitality, and savor the authentic and flavorful

+          dishes of their local cuisine.